groupserver/buildout/docs/postfix-configure.rst

 .. _smtp2gs: http://github.com/groupserver/gs.group.messages.add.smtp2gs

-:See also: If you are new to administering Postfix you may find
+..
+Seealso:: `The Ubuntu Community Postfix Documentation`_ is
-           the `Ubuntu Community Postfix Documentation`_ useful.
+             useful if you are new to administering Postfix.

-.. _Ubuntu Community Postfix Documentation:
+.. _The Ubuntu Community Postfix Documentation:
    https://help.ubuntu.com/community/Postfix

 Postfix configuration